thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/splashkit/SplashKit Tutorials/Onboarding/01-windows-installation.md

 You will need to right click in the terminal and select paste as the terminal does not support `ctrl + v`.

 ![msys2](/splashkit/windows-installation-fig8.png)

+This process may take a few minutes to run.

 ![msys2](/splashkit/windows-installation-fig9.png)